 Iowa Code section 285.2 tells how claims are paid and outlines the responsibility of the district.
-Meanwhile Iowa Code section 285.3 details parental responsibilities such as the filing deadlines and the number of students they may file a claim for.
+Meanwhile, Iowa Code section 285.3 details parental responsibilities such as the filing deadlines and the number of students for which they may file a claim.
 The filing and payment process begins with the parents filing a claim form with the resident district, which in turn files a claim with the Department of Education.
-The DE processes the claims, makes a lump sum payment to each district, which in turn make the individual payments to the parents.
+The DE processes the claims, then makes a lump sum payment to each district, which in turn make the individual payments to the parents.
 If it is the district filing the claim, the parents are simply removed from the above formula.

 Districts submit their claims via the DE applications website using the secure login and password as provided to them by the DE.

 There are specific timelines to follow for submitting the claims, both from the parents and the districts.
 Those timelines are outlined below:

 - Parents must have their claims filed with the resident district by December 1 for the first semester and by May 1 for the second semester.

 - Districts must have their claims filed with the DE by June 15.

 There are details far too numerous to mention associated with the filing of the nonpublic transportation reimbursement claims.
 For specific answers to questions, it is advised that you consult the aforementioned sections of the Iowa Code.
 However, some basic items to remember include:

 - Transportation is available for all non-public students on the same basis as for public students. (i.e. For elementary students who reside more than two miles or secondary students who reside more than three miles from their school of attendance)